 For further information, please contact Dara Bramson at DBramson@mjhnyc.org, visit our website here, and follow us on Facebook here for ongoing updates.

 Jews of Poland: History, Culture, and Memory

 The Centre for European Studies at Jagiellonian University, the Auschwitz Jewish Center, and Museum of Jewish Heritage are proud to offer a new joint summer school program in 2015: Jews of Poland: History, Culture, and Memory.
 Based in Kraków, the program offers an in-depth study of Polish-Jewish history and the Holocaust through lectures, site visits, academic discussions, and study tours to Auschwitz and major Polish cities.
 Participation in the Jewish Culture Festival is also integrated into the curriculum.

-Students of all backgrounds are encouraged to apply.
+Students and young professionals of all backgrounds are encouraged to apply.

 Credit: 8 ECTS points / 4 US credit hours

 Cost: The $2,225 program fee includes accommodation during the program, summer school materials, participation in seminars, study trips, site visits, and tours, travel costs in Poland, three dinners (opening, closing, and one Shabbat dinner).
 Fee does not include travel to and from country of origin.